 This is a moderate hike with good views of the Elk Mountain Range and the town of Aspen.
 The trail head from the Rio Grande Trail is shaded and runs along the creek.
 The first mile up to Benedict Park and jut out to the switchback for great views of town, then come back to the trail and continue on.
 The trail is heavily used by mountain bikers, hikers, joggers and their dogs.
 These trails provide great access to other trails and backpacking options into the Hunter Valley.

 This shady trail of switchbacks ascends steeply (over a thousand feet in under a mile) to a rock outcropping at 9,185 feet.
 The view of Aspen that rewards you is spectacular.
-If the first mile isn't enough, continue up the ridge two more miles on the Ajax Trail which then skirts the ski lift and then delivers you to the top of the mountain to enjoy breathtaking panoramic views and summer entertainment and food at the Sundeck.
+If the first mile isn't enough, continue up the ridge two more miles on the Ajax Trail which then skirts the ski lift and then delivers you to the top of the mountain to enjoy breathtaking panoramic views, summer entertainment while enjoying some food and spirits at the Sundeck.
 Once relaxed, ride the free gondola down.
+Save your knees the downhill trek.